TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 21/Acts 21.37.md

 ---

-And as Paul was about to be brought into the castle, he saith unto the chief captain, May I say something unto thee?
-And he said, Dost thou know Greek?
+As Paul was about to be brought into the barracks, he asked the commanding officer, "May I speak to you?"
+He said, "Do you know Greek?